YzzLiu/FracSegNet/code/Readme.md

 # How to use FracSegNet?

 FracSegNet is a specialized neural network model tailored for fracture segmentation in medical imaging.
-This project adapts and extends the nn-UNet framework to enhance fracture detection performance with advanced features such as distance map weight calculations and optimized 3D UNet architectures.
+This project adapts and extends the nn-UNet framework to enhance fracture segmentation performance with advanced features such as distance map weight calculations and optimized 3D UNet architectures.

 ## Table of Contents
   - [Installation](#installation)